swcarpentry/shell-novice/07-backtick.md

 convenience, newlines are also replaced with simple spaces).  *Note*: do not confuse the backtick, `` ` ``, with the single quote `'`.

-Recall from @@03 that `cat` prints the contents of its argument (a filename) to standard output.
+Recall from the *Pipes and Filters* topic that `cat` prints the contents of its argument (a filename) to standard output.
 So, if the contents of file `cohort2010.txt` look like

 ~~~
 patient1033130.txt